-A former Green Terror grappler and three-time Maryland State Champion, Blake returns for his sixth season as the head man after four seasons as an assistant on the staff.
+A former Green Terror grappler and three-time Maryland State Champion, Blake returns for his eighth season as the head man after four seasons as an assistant on the staff.

 During his tenure as an assistant, Blake was part of three Centennial Conference (CC) runner-up finishes and coached six national qualifiers that included three All-Americans.